srfahim23/JavaScript-String-Methods/README.md

 In the above example, we have defined a string named string1.
 We have then used the length property to find out the number of charecters in string1.

 Since 'Javascript' contains 10 charecters, string1.length returns 10

+# Example2 : length Property is Read Only
+The String.length property is a read-only property.
+There will be no effecet if we try to change it manually .
+For Example

+    let string2 = "Programming";
+    // assigning a value to string's length property string2.length = 5;

+    // doesn't change the original string
+    console.log(string2): // Programming

+    // returns the length of 'Programming'
+    console.log(string2.length); // 11

+Output:

+    Programming
+    11